MicrosoftDocs/Viva/Viva/glint/setup/program-summary-communications.md

 ### Editing the survey invitation

-Select **Survey Start** to activate the Survey Invitation slider window.
+Select **Survey Start** to activate the *Survey Invitation* slider window.

-Check next to **Send notification** to ensure that the send date is as expected.
+Check **Send notification** to ensure that the send date is as expected.

 Select the **pencil symbol** to edit the invite template and then the **eyeball symbol** to preview your changes.
-Follow on-screen guidance to make your edits.
+Follow on-screen guidance to make edits.

 The language dropdown menu provides options that are preset for this program.